 7. Set aside for emergencies

 When you find employment again, make sure your priority is to rebuild your emergency savings.
-Always aim to keep three to six months of your salary as savings at all times.
+Always aim to keep three to six months of your expenses as savings at all times.

 Some of us may not have existing savings or assets to rely on.
 If you need help, you can approach the following organisations:

-Workforce Singapore's career matching services can assist you in needs assessment, career profiling, training opportunities and job-matching to help you find suitable jobs.
+Workforce Singapore's career guidance services can assist you in needs assessment, career profiling, training opportunities and job-matching.
+You may also find suitable jobs at MyCareersFuture.

 ComCare provides social assistance to low-income individuals and families.
 Depending on your needs and eligibility, you may receive short- to medium-term help or fee subsidies for children from low-income families who are placed in childcare, kindergarten or student care centres.